simeononsecurity/simeononsecurity.ch/content/articles/computer-file-systems-explained_-fat32,-ntfs,-exfat,-and-more/index.en.md

 The HFS+ file system, also known as Mac OS Extended, is the primary file system used by Apple's macOS.
 It was introduced in 1998 as an upgrade to the original HFS file system.
 HFS+ offers several improvements over its predecessor, including support for larger file sizes, better performance, and enhanced data reliability.

 One notable feature of HFS+ is its support for **case-insensitive** file and folder names.
-This means that files and folders can be accessed using different capitalization variations, but they are still considered the same.
+This means that files and folders can be accessed using different capitalization variations, but they're still considered the same.
 For example, 'Document.txt' and 'document.txt' would be treated as identical.

 HFS+ also supports **journaling**, which is a technique used to improve file system reliability.
 Journaling keeps track of changes to the file system in a log, allowing for faster recovery in the event of a system crash or power failure.